Evaluating Counterfactual Policies Using Instruments: Introduction

-Finally, several papers have provided conditions under which \ac{IV} monotonicity does not help to tighten the identified set for the average treatment effect or the marginal distributions of potential outcomes \parencite{BaPe97,kitagawa21,bai_identifying_2024}.
-By contrast, \textcite{kamat_identifying_2019} shows that IV monotonicity can matter for the copula of the potential outcomes.
-We complement this literature by focusing on partial identification of counterfactual policy effects, which need not correspond to the average treatment effect, and showing that IV monotonicity does not matter for a broader class of policies.
+Finally, several papers have provided conditions under which \ac{IV} monotonicity does not help to tighten the identified set for the \ac{ATE} or the marginal distributions of potential outcomes \parencite{BaPe97,kitagawa21,HeVy01bounds,bai_identifying_2024}.
+By contrast, \textcite{kamat_identifying_2019} shows that IV monotonicity can matter for partially identifying the copula of the potential outcomes.
+We complement this literature by providing conditions under which IV monotonicity does not help to tighten the bounds on the impact of a counterfactual policy, which need not correspond to the \ac{ATE}.

 The next section sets up the model and defines the identified set for $\theta$, the average outcome under the counterfactual. \Cref{sec:no_monotonicity} derives a tractable characterization of the identified set without imposing IV monotonicity. \Cref{sec:iv_monotonicity} gives sufficient conditions under which imposing IV monotonicity does not help tighten the identified set, while \Cref{sec:other_restrictions_help} gives examples of restrictions that do.
 The identifying power of these restrictions is illustrated with two applications in \Cref{sec:empirical-apps}.
 The appendices collect proofs and additional results.